Energy efficiency in New Zealand

 Renewable energy funding for Māori and public housing

 The government has allocated $28 million for the Māori and Public Housing Renewable Energy Fund, which has been established to trial small-scale renewable energy technologies.
-The funding will be allocated to selected projects over 4 years until mid-2024 through an open application process.
+The funding is being allocated to selected projects over 4 years until mid-2024 through an open application process.

-The fund will trial new ways of generating energy and integrating it with existing electricity networks, while supporting the government’s commitment to renewable energy generation and its climate change goals.
+The fund is trialling new ways of generating energy and integrating it with existing electricity networks, while supporting the government’s commitment to renewable energy generation and its climate change goals.

 MBIE is leading this initiative and is working closely with Kāinga Ora, Te Puni Kōkiri, EECA and the Ministry of Housing and Urban Development.